 The Bell Jar is the only novel written by the poet Sylvia Plath.
 Published one month before Plath died by suicide at age 30, the story follows a young woman, Esther Greenwood, through a mental breakdown, suicide attempt, and electric shock therapy in a hospital.
-The novel and the spate of brilliant poems Plath wrote right before her death still reverberate today, more than years later.
+The novel and the spate of brilliant poems Plath wrote right before her death still reverberate today.

 1. Plath wanted to write a best seller like The Snake Pit.

 Plath always called The Bell Jar a “potboiler”—a term used to refer to something created with the popular tastes of the day in mind.
 Her intention was to write something like the 1946 novel The Snake Pit by Mary Jane Ward.
 Like The Bell Jar, Ward’s book is about her experiences in a mental hospital.
 In 1959, Plath wrote in her journal, “Must get out Snake Pit.
 There is an increasing market for mental-hospital stuff.
 I am a fool if I don't relive, recreate it.”

 2. The story is based on Plath’s “guest editorship” at Mademoiselle.

 The first half of the novel follows Greenwood though a summer internship at Ladies' Day magazine in New York.
 Plath won a “guest editorship” at Mademoiselle in 1953.
 (Other past guest editors included Joan Didion and Ann Beattie.)
 The experiences in the novel are based on real events and people.
 For example, the character Philomena Guinea was based on Plath’s literary patron, Olive Higgins Prouty.
 The scene in which Esther eats an entire bowl of caviar by herself was a real thing Plath did.

 3. Like Sylvia Plath, Esther Greenwood tries to die by suicide and is sent to a hospital.